abikoushi/BERMUDA/README.md

 ## Genral overview
 We propose new probabilistic model called BERMUDA (BERnoulli and MUltinomial Distribution-base latent Allocation).

+BERMUDA enables us to describe the differences in bacteria composition and disease among samples.

+In BERMUDA, abundances of each taxon can be viewed as a mixture of vari- ous groups where enables us to describe the differences in bacteria composition among samples.

+For details, see Abe et al.(2018).

 ## Reference
 Ko Abe, Masaaki Hirayama, Kinji Ohno, and Teppei Shimamura, A Latent Allocation Model for the Analysis of Microbial